 After talking with land brokers and agents for years now, these results didn’t surprise us but were helpful nonetheless.
 We appreciate each person who was willing to take time out of their busy day to take our survey and let your voice be heard.
 We don’t put out surveys just to make you think we care about what you think.
 We take input and feedback very seriously and if we can implement it, we will implement it.

 We've tried to learn from what works and what's been going wrong in land marketing and built a resource packed with everything you could possibly want from listing volume, a fair pricing model, a map-driven search, not to mention allow people to list for free.
 All that's contained within a super smooth, innovative site that just feels really good to use.
 The great thing about LandSearch is it was built in an effort to solve every modern problem that exists in online land marketing and we feel we’ve accomplished that.
-Explore the site to see if you feel the same.
+Explore land for sale to see if you feel the same.